 by anthony on 10/31/11 at 9:09 am

-Have you ever looked at an icon and struggled to figure out what it meant?
+Have you ever struggled to figure out what an icon meant?
 Users do this all the time with icons they’re not familiar with.
-And there are only a small set of icons that users are universally familiar with.
-This is why when you use icons in your designs it’s important to make them clear and intuitive.
-Here are a few solid rules to follow so that your icons don’t leave users scratching their heads.
+That’s why it’s important to make your icons clear and intuitive.
+Here are a few guidelines to follow so that you don’t leave users scratching their heads.

-1. Always Label Your Icons, Unless Space is Limited
+1. Label Your Icons Unless Space is Limited

 No space for labels with multiple icons packed together.
 Tooltips help clear up confusion.

-2. Always Represent Both the Icon Action and Object
+2. Represent Both the Icon Action and Object

 Paper airplane icon shows a clear action and object.